clojuredocs/guides/articles/tutorials/vim_fireplace.md

 {:type :summary, :pass 0, :test 1, :error 0, :fail 1}
 ```

-Note that we know a few foreplay commands now:
+Note that we know a few fireplace commands now:

 * `gf` - Jumps to the namespace under the cursor
 * `cpr` and `cpR` - `(require :reload)` or `(require :reload-all)` the current namespace.
 * `:Eval (clojure code)` - Evaluate arbitrary Clojure code in the current namespace.
-* `:lopen` - Not really a foreplay command, but it opens the stacktrace for the last exception in the buffer.
+* `:lopen` - Not really a fireplace command, but it opens the stacktrace for the last exception in the buffer.

 Now we can fix some errors.
 Return to `command-line-args.core` and edit: